pyrustic/hooking/README.md

 def my_func2():
     pass

-# bind a upstream hook and a downstream hook to my_func3
+# bind an upstream hook and a downstream hook to my_func3
 @wrap(hook1, hook2, foo=42, bar="Alex")
 def my_func3():
     pass

+# override my_func4 with hook3
+@override(hook3, foo=42, bar="Alex")
+def my_func4():
+    pass
 ```

+> Note that with the `hooking.override` decorator, the programmer must execute the target or its replacement inside the hook and set the result to `context.result`.

 # Loose coupling